phrawzty/katacoda/datadog-integrations-intro/implement-check-logic.md

 Before moving on to the next step, take a moment to examine the code.
 Some questions to ask yourself:
 - What's being imported?
-- What class is `AwesomeCheck` an instance of?
+- What class is `AwesomeCheck` an sub-class of?
 - What data does the Check need to run?
 How are those variables being populated?
 What happens if they're missing?
 - How are the OK/WARNING/CRITICAL state conditions being determined?